tool3/snapage/README.md

 # features
 ✅ plug and play
-✅ element screenshots
+✅ element & full page screenshots
 ✅ custom css styles
-✅ custom pre-snap script
+✅ custom script to run before snap
 ✅ supports pdf
 ✅ supports all chrome emulated devices and their orientation
 ✅ supports lazy loaded content by scrolling the page